-In casual American English, "The immense mountain was mesmerizing to me" sounds like "dhee uh-MEHNS MOWN-tuhn wuhz MEHZ-muh-rahy-zuhng tuh mee".
-Several things happen here, and the headline one is the Glottal T: the T closes off into a tiny silent pause instead of a clean release.
+Americans pronounce "The immense mountain was mesmerizing to me" as "dhee uh-MEHNS MOWN-tuhn wuhz MEHZ-muh-rahy-zuhng tuh mee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Glottal T — the T closes off into a tiny silent pause instead of a clean release.
+It lands on mountain, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.